helidon-io/helidon-examples/examples/declarative/data-jdbc/mysql/README.md

 - class-valued `@Jdbc.RowMapper(PokemonAlternateRowMapper.class)` selection independently of service weight;
 - generation of an inherited method declared by a parent repository contract;
 - mapping one joined database row to a `Pokemon` containing a nested `Type`;
-- staged generated-key retrieval for inserts and update-count handling for deletes;
+- staged generated-key retrieval for inserts and update-count handling for updates and deletes;
 - explicit query selection for a primitive `long` count result; and
 - one local JDBC transaction that looks up a type and inserts a Pokemon.